awfulwoman/infra/flux/README.md

 # Flux CD

-A GitOps way of managing Kubernetes clusters.
+[Flux](https://fluxcd.io/flux/) is a GitOps tool for managing Kubernetes clusters.
 Everything running in the cluster is defined in this section of the repo.

 ## Structure